 While the Council Handbook is primarily designed to help University Council members, it is also a useful resource for staff if you're interested in learning more about the University's governance and understanding Council's role, areas of focus and responsibilities.

 The Council meets regularly and these meetings are scheduled at the beginning of each year.
 Find the meeting dates, locations and times for Council and committee meetings.

 Across the University, papers are prepared to provide Council members with the information they need to make informed decisions in the best interest of the University.
 There are specific templates for these paper and access the approved templates and information to help you prepare an effective Council paper.

 The Secretariat team provides professional support to the University Council, Council standing committees, Academic Senate and committees.
 The Secretariat team is also on hand to support you with preparing papers and reports and can provide other governance advice.
 Find out more about how the Secretariat team can help you.

-Contact the Council and Records Management Office for further information on email@example.com
+Contact Governance and Assurance Services for further information on email@example.com